thingkilia2507/Brain_BangkitCapstoneProject/Android/README.md

 ## 3. Mood Detection Feature
 This application is equipped with a mood detection feature so that it can find out the user's mood from chat history with our chatbot, Soulmoo.
 With the user's mood history data, in the future, this data can be useful for consultation features with psychologists and psychiatrists

-### For API Mood Detection, we use the url provided by our cloud team:
+### we use Mood Detection API which provided by our cloud team:
 #### POST request
 https://asia-southeast2-soulmood.cloudfunctions.net/moodDetector
 #### example post parameter: